Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-renderer.md

 ```

 The first argument is the actual output and the second argument is the name of the file that stores the expected one.
-The assertion load the content of the file and compares it with the actual one:
+The assertion loads the content of the file and compares it with the actual one:

 ```solidity
 function assertTokenURI(